JBEI/MiSeqValPipeline/README.md

 1. Take MiSeq files from the SMB server
 2. Create .bam files
 3. Use GATK to generate coverage depth, .vcf, .bed, and call_summary.txt
 4. Make calls and generate summary: IGV.xml, Excel, and HTML

-Utilizes modified versions of Joel's and Ernst's Perl and Python scripts, respectively.
+Special thanks to Ernst, Joel, and Oge!

 See **Presentation/Presentation.pptx** for more!